 Kawai R, Markman T, Poddar R, Ko R, Fantana AL, Dhawale A, Kampff AR and Ölveczky BP.
 Motor cortex is required for learning but not executing a motor skill.
-Neuron (in press).
+Neuron May 2015 (pdf).

 Garst-Orozco J, Babadi B and Ölveczky BP.
 A neural circuit mechanism for regulating vocal variability during song learning in zebra finches. eLife December 2014 (link).

 Memmesheimer R-M*, Rubin R*, Ölveczky BP and Sompolinsky H. Learning Precisely Timed Spikes.
 Neuron May 2014. * Equal contribution (pdf).

 Ölveczky BP.
 Ordered randomness in fly love songs.
 Nature.
 March 2014 (pdf).

 Wu H, Miyamoto Y, Gonzales-Castro LN, Ölveczky BP* and Smith M*.
 Temporal structure of motor variablity is dynamically regulated and predicts motor learning ability.
 Nature Neuroscience.
 January 2014. (pdf).
 Write up in the Harvard Gazette here.
 News and Views from Nature Neuroscience (pdf).*Co-senior authors.

 Poddar R, Kawai R and Ölveczky BP.
 A fully automated high-throughput training system for rodents.
 PLOS One.doi:10.1371/journal.pone.0083171.
 December 2013 (pdf).